OleksandrDemian/react-store/README.md

-Sure!
-Here's an engaging and developer-friendly `README.md` for your NPM package:

----

 # 🧠 **react-proxy-store**

 > A *super tiny* (\~1KB) global state manager for React — with a twist: update state like plain objects using **proxy magic** ✨

----

 ## 🚀 Features